Course Number and Title: MAT 251 Finite Math

 - Solve application problems using binomial probability distributions and Markov chains.

-- Transform a set of real life probabilities into a transition matrix in a Markov chain.
+- Transform a set of real life probabilities into a transition matrix and sketch the transition diagram in a Markov chain.

-- Recognize a regular Markov chain, and find and interpret its equilibrium vector.
+- Recognize a regular Markov chain, and calculate and interpret its equilibrium vector

 Students should refer to the Student Handbook for information on the Academic Standing Policy, the Academic Integrity Policy, Student Rights and Responsibilities, and other policies relevant to their academic progress.